List of gaunpalikas of Nepal

 Gaunpalika (गाउँपालिका) is the newly formed lower administrative division in Nepal.
 This administrative division was established in 2017, and replaced the existing village development committees.
 There are currently 460 rural municipalities.

-This is a list of the Gaunpalika or rural municipalities of Nepal published by the Ministry of Federal Affairs and General Administration.
+This is a list of the Gaunpalikas or rural municipalities of Nepal published by the Ministry of Federal Affairs and General Administration.

 Classification

 The Ministry of Federal Affairs and General Administration has classified the local units into four grades based on infrastructure and social development.

-Koshi Pradesh

-There are a total of 88 Rural municipalities in Koshi Pradesh spread in 14 districts.